B-AROL-O/FREISA/docs/howto/howto-anavi-handle.md

 The default open-source firmware uses an RGB LED to indicate the connection status:

-* Green light: Nunchuk controller is connected correctly.
+- Green light: Nunchuk controller is connected correctly.
-* Blue light: The Nunchuk controller is disconnected from the ANAVI Handle.
+- Blue light: The Nunchuk controller is disconnected from the ANAVI Handle.
-* Red light: The Nunchuk controller is absent or improperly connected.
+- Red light: The Nunchuk controller is absent or improperly connected.

 A green LED confirms a successful connection between the Nunchuk, the ANAVI Handle, and your computer.

 ## Using ANAVI Handle to control FREISA Robot Dog

-TODO
+To be continued...

 <!-- EOF -->